Main Content

 Alice & Roy Lee Scholarship

-Larry Lee presented the 2022 Alice & Roy Lee Scholarship to Jaymin Klosterman.
+Larry & Cheryl Lee presented the 2024 Alice & Roy Lee Scholarship to Conner Roff.

 Roy and Alice have longed to give back to Roy's alma mater and have done so through this scholarship.
 A student who has lettered in a sport at Lincoln High School, has a grade point average of 2.5 or better and attends a college in Minnesota or North Dakota is eligible to apply.
 The first awarding will be in May of 2008.